 It’s an M/F opposites-attract romance by a black woman where both African-American leads are bi, so for this bi gal who loves to read more diversely, this checked so many boxes!
 And it was freakin’ hilarious.
 Eddie is a tattoo artist who prefers his partners corporate slick.
 Astrid is a smoothie-drinking yoga instructor and graphic designer who’s convinced Eddie wants to sleep with her.
-Eddie thinks Astrid is delusional.
+Eddie thinks Astrid is imagining things.
 But Eddie’s getting a strange feeling that it’s time to break out of his comfort zone a little in life, so he takes a step into Astrid’s world, and then another… and two people who swear up and down they don’t want a relationship suddenly realize what they’re doing looks an awful lot like one.

 Totally fun and amusing without sacrificing emotional depth between the two main characters.
 Superb handling of stereotypes about bisexuals.
 And I think I pulled a muscle laughing during Eddie’s battle of insults in the barber shop, and again when his mother read him the riot act about keeping his sister’s secrets.
 Love Eddie and Astrid together, especially when they snarked at each other, and I’m definitely trying out more of the books from this series.